Wood Sorrel: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Over 800 different species of wood sorrel exist in the world, with Oxalis acetosella, Oxalis stricta, and Oxalis corniculata being some of the most widespread varieties.
 Depending on the type and locale, the plant goes by a variety of names, including common wood sorrel, creeping wood sorrel, and yellow wood sorrel.
 Wood sorrel has a long history of use in both medicine and cuisine, with its roots and blossoms being used for therapeutic purposes while its leaves and stems are eaten as food.

-Health Benefits of Wood Sorrel
+of Wood Sorrel

 The flavonoids and phenolic acids in wood sorrel gives the plant its beneficial qualities.
 Free radicals are unstable molecules that can cause oxidative stress, cellular damage, and a higher chance of developing chronic diseases like cancer, heart disease, and neurological disorders.
 These substances have the ability to neutralize free radicals.
-By lowering oxidative stress and inflammation, wood sorrel’s antioxidant properties may be able to help people avoid developing these conditions.
+By lowering oxidative stress and inflammation, wood sorrel’s properties may be able to help people avoid developing these conditions.

 It has been demonstrated that the flavonoids and phenolic acids in wood sorrel have anti-inflammatory properties by blocking the activity of pro-inflammatory cytokines and enzymes including cyclooxygenase-2 (COX-2) and lipoxygenase.
 This may lessen the symptoms of inflammatory diseases such as inflammatory bowel disease, asthma, and arthritis.